 How to use a temperature sensors on a SPI

-When using temperature sensors on AVI inputs, the calibration Haltech provides is correct.
-This is because the AVI's in the Haltech use a 1k pullup to 5 volts.
+When using temperature sensors on AVI inputs, the calibration provided by Haltech is correct because the AVIs in Haltech ECUs use a 1k-ohm pull-up to 5 volts.

 We can get around this, with a little math though.
 We just need to use the Voltage Divider Calculator.
 You can find them online, I will link the one I like to use below.